- Home

 The late Ian Nicholas, a research scientist and farm forester, also made a big contribution to alternative species research and development during the 1990s and early 2000s.
 Ian was another eucalypt expert and was instrumental in the development of the NZDFI.

 A number of farm foresters throughout New Zealand continue to champion eucalypts.
 Farm foresters lead the way in informal selection and breeding programmes, developing milling and drying techniques, and using the timber for various applications.
-The NZFFA's Eucalypt Action Group has undertaken several grower-focused research projects in recent years, including an ongoing nationwide stringybark eucalypt species trial.
+The NZFFA's Eucalypt Action Group has undertaken several grower-focused research projects in recent years, including a nationwide stringybark eucalypt species trial.
+NZDFI is proud to work alongside this knowledgeable community.